Patient data use case studies

 Colorectal cancer diagnostic pathways

 The earlier diagnosis of lung cancer will save lives but also puts additional pressure on diagnostic services.
-It is therefore important that lung cancer pathways are organised to be as effective and efficient as possible and ensure patients are given their diagnosis as soon as possible.
+It is therefore important that lung cancer pathways are organised to be as effective and efficient as possible and to ensure patients are given their diagnosis as soon as possible.

-We hoped to improve understanding of pre-diagnostic events, intervals and patterns for lung cancer patients on a national scale, and also to benchmark to the timings in the newly adopted National Optimal Lung Cancer Pathway (NOLCP).
+We hoped to improve understanding of pre-diagnostic events, intervals and patterns for lung cancer patients on a national scale, and to benchmark to the timings in the newly adopted National Optimal Lung Cancer Pathway (NOLCP).

 Following data linkage, time intervals between events were calculated, different scenarios of events were investigated and timings of events were compared with those from the NOLCP.

 Many different diagnostic scenarios exist, from simple to complex, which varies by CCG.
 Time intervals from imaging to diagnosis differed by source of image referral, with those ordered by GP direct access imaging having longer pathways.
 Benchmarking to the NOLCP timings showed small proportions (less than 6%) of patients meeting timings, this also varied widely by CCG.
-The benchmarking exercise can be repeated to show degree of compliance to optimal pathway timings.

 Partners: ACE Programme (funded by CRUK, Macmillan, NHS England), CRUK-PHE Partnership, NCRAS